caraway-and-rye/caraway-and-rye.github.io/recipes/food-journal-2021.md

 - 6: Sandwich with pork bresaola and porchetta, cheese and lettuce
 - 7: Hot dog with baked beans and mustard
 - 8: Takeaway burger from Bunsen Burgers
+- 9: Leftover lentils, peas and carrots with baby gem salad (me).
+Pasta with sauce from a jar and baby gem salad (Russ)

 Dinner:
 - 1: Pan fried salmon, dill sauce, aglio-olio farfallone and strawberry-arugula salad (arugula, strawberries, balsamic vinegar, olive oil, salt, pepper). strawberries and ice cream